yaoyuannnn/gerritlab/README.md

 operates for a given remote.
 The `.gitreview` is an INI file with sections naming remotes.
 In each section the following optional settings are allowed:

 * `host`: The base URL of the GitLab server.
 By default, this is extracted from the git remote URL.
+If the git remote uses a different hostname for SSH than the GitLab HTTP API (so the derived host is wrong), set this explicitly.
+It can also be set in `git config` (see below), which takes precedence over `.gitreview`.
 * `target_branch`: The target branch that you want the MRs to eventually merge into.
 By default, `target_branch` is whatever the default branch of the GitLab repo is.
 * `remove_source_branch`: Boolean value, indicating whether the source branch of an MR should be deleted once it's merged.
 By default, `remove_source_branch` is `True`.